-1. Give maximum feasible priority to activities which will benefit low- and moderate-income families,

-2. Aid in the prevention or elimination of slums and blight, and

-3. May also include activities which are designed to meet other community development needs having a particular urgency because existing conditions pose a serious and immediate threat to the community (referred to hereafter as Urgent Need).
+- 1. Give maximum feasible priority to activities which will benefit low- and moderate-income families; - 2.
+Aid in the prevention or elimination of slums and blight; - 3.
+Address other community development needs having a particular urgency because existing conditions pose a serious and immediate threat to the community (referred to hereafter as Urgent Need).